stephanemartinw/responsible-wordpress-with-tachyons/README.md

 * Improving support of blogs, post/page comments
 * Support of WordPress standard widgets
 * New elements for the Wistiti plugin.
+* A child plugin structure to allow easy custom extensions of custom post types and fields.
 * Managing CSS and Javscript optimizations.
 For now, [autoptimize](https://wordpress.org/plugins/autoptimize/) is still used on my website.
 * Improving SEO features.
 * Developing and testing Wistiti in the real world, using it on new adequate projects.